admin-cf-1/cardano-coin-selection/information/specification.md

     list](#requested-output-list).

-    If a coin selection algorithm is applied to the _complete_ UTxO set of a wallet, then the final UTxO set represents the _updated_ UTxO set of the wallet.
+    If a coin selection algorithm is applied to the _complete_ UTxO set of a wallet, then the remaining UTxO set represents the _updated_ UTxO set of the wallet.

 ## Properties